North Dakota renewal guide

 What This License Authorizes

-- 4 hours must cover updates and changes to the National Electrical Code (NEC)
+- At least 4 hours must cover National Electrical Code updates

 Consequences of Operating Without a License